AzureAD/microsoft-authentication-library-for-js/samples/msal-node-samples/auth-code-with-certs/README.md

 # MSAL Node Standalone Sample: Certificate Credentials

-This sample demonstrates an MSAL Node [confidential client](../../../lib/msal-node/docs/initialize-confidential-client-application.md) (web) application that lets users authenticate against **Azure AD**.
+This sample demonstrates an MSAL Node [confidential client application](../../../lib/msal-node/docs/initialize-confidential-client-application.md) that lets users authenticate against **Azure AD**.

 This sample requires a certificate.
 A set of example certificate (public and private key) is placed in the [certs](./certs) folder.
 You can use them for testing but we recommend you generate your own certificate.
 Certificate generation and related topics are discussed in [Using Certificates with MSAL Node](../../../lib/msal-node/docs/certificate-credentials.md).